cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes took a seat with calm precision.
 "Both, Mr. Blackwood.
 Specifically, the disappearance of your brother's chest and its implications for the estate."

 William's lips curled into a sneer as he leaned back in his chair.
 "Implications for Katherine, you mean."
 He exhaled sharply.
-"Convenient, isn't it?
+"How fortunate for her, is it not??
 The chest vanishes, the will goes missing, and suddenly, my dear sister-in-law's future is secured."

 I frowned at the venom in his tone.